octopuscinema/raw-player/README.md

 - GPU with support for OpenGL 3.2 or greater (Native Apple Metal API support in progress)

 ## Installation
 OCTOPUS RAW Player releases are usually installed by launching the Windows ```.msi``` or macOS ```.pkg``` installer file.
-Alternatively (Windows only), the OCTOPUS RAW Player can be run as a portable single-file executable without installation.
+Alternatively, OCTOPUS RAW Player can be run as a portable single-file executable without installation.

-### Standalone executable (Windows only)
-The OCTOPUS RAW Player is built into a single-file ```.exe``` with no dependencies executable which can be run without installation.

 ### User Guide
 Please see the user guide wiki page: